 One study measuring blood-clotting in vegetarians (3) and one study measuring blood-clotting in vegans (4) did not show them to have slow blood clotting times.
 An abnormal rate of blood clotting problems has not been apparent for children raised vegan from birth; it would be unusual for their diets to be supplemented with menaquinone.

 There is evidence that elderly women can reduce their chance of bone fracture by supplementing with vitamin K, specifically phylloquinone (6).
-So it appears that phylloquinone is also adequate for bone health and there is no evidence to date that menaquinone is superior.
 A literature search (May 2010) revealed no studies comparing phylloquinone to menaquinone with regard to bone health.

 Vitamin K is a fat-soluble vitamin, and fat can significantly increase its absorption from food (7).
 Since green leafy vegetables naturally contain very little fat, it is a good idea to add some fat or oil when preparing them.